lbugnion/tests-auto-commit/synopsis/my-new-term.md

-# Microsoft Glossary Synopsis: My new term
+# Microsoft Glossary Synopsis: My new term again

 > This is a template to help you create a synopsis.
 [You can see an example here](https://aka.ms/glossary/sample/synopsis).